 Switch statement is modified in C#.

-1. Now after executing a case statement, program flow can not jump to next case which was previously allowed in C++.Example:
+case statement, program flow can not jump to next case which was previously allowed in C++.Example:

 int var = 100;